adrelanos/aeternity-wiki/Research-and-Theory.md

 **b) They reveal information using the price mechanism.**

 Given that the participants in a prediction market are rewarded for being correct and punished for being wrong, they will try to be as accurate as possible and the prices will reflect that.
-In prediction market's prices can be understood as showing the probabilities of the outcome that is being traded.
+In prediction markets prices can be understood as showing the probabilities of the outcome that is being traded.

 An example here could be a miner who wants to plan his hardware purchases in advance and needs to know the probability of the total hash rate getting past a certain level in the following six months.
 In this case, instead of guessing or relying on his intuition, the miner can set up a prediction market that will give him very accurate probabilities.